NeurAlch/playground/README.md

       * Faster than using a JS Array or an SLL
   * [Graph](src/tests/data-structures/graph.test.ts)
 * [Interview Questions](src/tests/interview-questions)
+  * See the history of the file to see the different solutions (or partial solutions) I've tried
 * Design Patterns
 * Math
 * TypeScript